Frederic C. Schaffer, Chair

 2019: Nicholas Rush Smith, City College of New York

 Aarie Glas serves as the webmaster for the IMM group.
-He is an Assistant Professor in the Department of Political Science and Faculty Associate in the Center for Southeast Asian Studies at Northern Illinois University.
+He is an Assistant Professor in the Department of Political Science and Center for Southeast Asian Studies at Northern Illinois University.
 He received his doctorate from the University of Toronto.
-His research makes use of interpretive methodologies and methods to examine practices of conflict management and governance within regional organizations in the Global South, with a particular focus on ASEAN.
-His work has been published in International Affairs, European Journal of International Relations, Journal of Global Security Studies, PS: Political Science and Politics, and Qualitative & Multi-Method Research, among other outlets.
+His research explores regionalism and diplomacy in Southeast Asia and elsewhere in the Global South as well as interpretive methodologies and methods.
+His work has been published in the European Journal of International Relations, International Affairs, Journal of Global Security Studies, PS: Political Science and Politics, and Qualitative & Multi-Method Research, among other outlets.
 His book, Practicing Peace: Conflict Management in Southeast Asia and South America (Oxford University Press) will be available in August 2022.
-You can read more about his teaching and research here.
+You can read more about him here.